 Antibiotics work by killing these bacteria or inhibiting their growth, allowing the body’s immune system to clear the remaining infection.
 Without antibiotics, the bacteria can continue to multiply, potentially spreading to the kidneys (pyelonephritis), which is a much more serious condition.

-Why antibiotics are generally necessary?
+Why are antibiotics generally necessary?

 - Bacterial Load: Symptomatic UTIs usually involve a significant bacterial count that the immune system may struggle to overcome alone.